eclausse/maze_solver/README.md

 $ cargo run -- [width height]
 ```

-> Note: default value width and height is 10
-> Note: Width and Height must be minimun 3
+> Note: default value width and height is 10; Width and Height must be minimun 3

 ## Demonstration